nealmick/bb/README.md

 ## Evaluate Model:
-## Note: run this before training to see results on current model in checkpoints folder.
+## Note: run this before training to see results for current model.

 python3 eval.py